15 Things You Cannot Do at Ruby Falls Tourist Attraction

 - Wearing believable rubber masks of animals or people are strictly-forbidden.

-- Do not be so stupid as to try and bring any firearm onto the property of Ruby Falls.
+- Do not be so stupid as to try to bring any firearm onto the property of Ruby Falls.
 That is unless you are craving to be arrested and charged with a felony.

 - Do not do anything to distract either the tour group or tour guide.
 The tour group is there to enjoy a marvelous tourist attraction and the tour guide is depending on this job to support themselves.
 Be a good visitor and obey the rules.